 "We are not wavering from our original decision" that there are bylaw violations, Elsbach said.
 "We don't know what they'll propose in mediation.
 We'll see if it is appropriate or not."

 A hearing on Primax's appeal took place before Judge Harry Grossman in state Land Court last week.
-The next court date has not been scheduled, but Grossman gave both sides until Dec.
-30 to exchange documents pertaining to the case.

 The Land Court dispute is only the latest incident in a months-long process that has pitted Primax against decisions from both the Planning Board and the ZBA.